kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 * Install [jq](https://stedolan.github.io/jq/download/).
 * Install [ksonnet](https://github.com/ksonnet/ksonnet).

-You do not need to have an existing EKS cluster.
+You do not need to have an existing Amazon Elastic Container Service for Kubernetes (Amazon EKS) cluster.
 The deployment process will create a cluster for you.

 ## Understanding the deployment process